 In the UK and the USA, the spectre of Nigerians achieving academic excellence in institutions of higher learning everywhere has increasingly etched for itself a significant space in the folklore of immigration.
 Such widespread excellence is even used with dubious effect to show how Blacks born in America or in the UK are simply lazy, unambitious and even of criminal disposition.
 This is certainly the Hegemon’s and Black Conservative’s comfort; one side of an overstated story.
 The prospect of Uber, the mobile app taxi business, losing its UK licence for gross corporate irresponsibility exposed a most understated side of the story in a shockwave.
 Continue reading

-When sociologist Donald T Campbell came up with his eponymous law, one wonders if he expected it to be of theoretical or practical use.
-Campbell’s Law states that, “the more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures and the more apt it will be to distort and corrupt the social processes it is intended to monitor.”
-Originally intended to measure crime rates and other social phenomena it has been adapted to use in corruption studies.
-Tony Blair as Prime Minister of Great Britain is exemplified as a textbook case of Campbell’s Law.
-Continue reading
+When sociologist Donald T Campbell came up with his eponymous Law, one wonders if he expected it to be of theoretical or practical use.
+Campbell’s Law states that “the more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures and the more apt it will be to distort and corrupt the social processes it is intended to monitor.”
+Originally intended to measure crime rates and other social phenomena, it has been in also in use in corruption studies.
+Tony Blair, as Prime Minister of Great Britain, is exemplary as a textbook case of Campbell’s Law.

 A keynote lecture presented at Green Economics Institute 11th Annual Conference at Kellogg College, University of Oxford, England on the 29th of July 2016.
 The moderator was Miriam Kennet, the CEO of the Green Economics Institue.